Chisnet/smartload/README.md

 * repeatable - If defining both load and unload events, whether or not the actions repeat

+* responsive - Will trigger the loading on resizing regardless of whether the element is entering or leaving view.

 The delay and threshold can also be specified individually for loading and unloading:

 * load_threshold